 For seafood recipes, use the same technique with a little less heat.
 If desired, add a little butter or extra virgin olive oil to taste.
 Fish dishes will cook up moist, flaky and tender every time.

-For beef or pork roasts and wild game, preheat pan on medium heat.
+For beef or pork roasts and wild game, preheat the pan on medium heat.
 Sear and brown on one side for 10 minutes with the cover off.
-Then add thick sliced onions and/or other vegetables beneath the roast, cover with lid and cook on low for 40-50 minutes.
+Then add thickly sliced onions and/or other vegetables beneath the roast, cover with a lid and cook on low for 40-50 minutes.

 360 Cookware makes cooking these foods easier than ever!